-According to research from BIA/Kelsey, most businesses say that phone calls are their best leads.
+According to research from BIA/Kelsey, most businesses say that calls are their best leads.
 64% of businesses say phone calls are better than any other lead source.
 They’re better than clicks, form fills, social media leads and even foot-traffic.

 Phone calls turn into customers about 10x more frequently than web leads do.
 Data from sources ranging from BIA/Kelsey to Marketing Sherpa indicate that about 2%-4% of web leads (form fills) become customers within 3 months.

-On the other hand, data from millions of phone calls analyzed with Conversation Analytics indicates that 29% of callers become customers within 3 months.
+On the other hand, data from millions of calls analyzed with Conversation Analytics® indicates that 29% of callers become customers within 3 months.
 A caller is 10xish more likely to become a customer than a web lead.
 It takes fewer phone calls to make the same hay as A LOT of web leads.

-In short: phone calls matter.
+Phone calls matter.
 Businesses are receiving more of them than ever before.
 And, they are closing more frequently than web leads.